Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Several users have reported screen dimming automatically in Windows 11, so learn how to fix it.
 Also, there is the screen flickering problem, and the methods to eliminate it are listed in the linked guide.

 But one of the scariest display problems remains the black screen issue in Windows 11, check out the solutions for it.
 In this case, you are unable to use the system, which makes troubleshooting all the more difficult.

-In the above sections, we have comprehensively discussed the night light not turning off problem in Windows 11, along with other display-related issues.
-If none of them worked, you can always reset Windows 11 to its factory settings and eliminate the error.
+In the above sections, we have comprehensively discussed the problem of the night light not turning off in Windows 11 and other display-related issues.
+If none worked, you can always reset Windows 11 to its factory settings and eliminate the error.